HathorNetwork/rfcs/projects/atomic-swap-service/headless-wallet.md

 Calling this route with a proposal identifier that has not been registered will raise a `400` error.
 Any errors raised while interacting with the service will also be treated and returned on the http response.

+### Unregister
+A new route `[DELETE] /wallet/atomic-swap/tx-proposal/delete/{proposalId}` will be created, allowing the user to stop listening to this proposal for the wallet specified on the request header.

+Should this wallet be the last one listening to the proposal, it should also be removed from the map and its websocket connection closed.

 ### External notifications
-For every listened proposal a web-socket connection will be opened with the Atomic Swap Service, informing the application about any changes that happen to it through the event `wallet:update-proposal`.
+For every listened proposal a websocket connection will be opened with the Atomic Swap Service, informing the application about any changes that happen to it through the event `wallet:update-proposal`.

 Whenever a message arrive through this channel, all wallets that listen to the updated proposal will receive a notification through the _External Notifications_ feature containing the updated proposal contents.